-A lawsuit claiming abuse or misappropriation of funds could cause irreparable financial damage.
-Safeguard your small organization with foster care center insurance.
+A lawsuit alleging abuse or mismanagement could cause irreparable financial damage, and might even force you to close.
+Safeguard your small organization with affordable foster care center insurance.

-These policies provide coverage for the most common foster care center risks.
+These policies cover the most common risks faced by foster care centers.

 General liability insurance covers common risks, such as a foster parent slipping on a wet floor.
 Bundle with property insurance for savings in a business owner’s policy.